XNNTab -- Interpretable Neural Networks for Tabular Data using Sparse Autoencoders: Experimental Setup

 To assign human-understandable semantics to the dictionary features, we employ Skope-rules\footnote{https://github.com/scikit-learn-contrib/skope-rules.
 Accessed July 2025}.
 The Skope-rules classifier learns rule-based descriptions of a target subset by framing the task as binary classification: instances in the subset are labeled 1, all others 0.
 It outputs candidate rules along with their recall, each capturing different portions of the subset.
 If no suitable rule exists, it may return an empty rule set.

 We identify the instances that most strongly activate each dictionary feature and use Skope-rules to describe these features.
 We use the default Skope-rules hyperparameters and set the precision to $1.0$.
-Preliminary experiments showed that no single activation threshold yields rules for all features: some neurons rarely activate, and others produce no extractable rule at certain thresholds.
+Preliminary experiments showed that no single activation threshold yields rules for all features: some neurons never activate, some rarely activate and some produce no extractable rule at certain thresholds.
+However, all activated features are used for prediction.
 To obtain an optimal rule set for the dictionary features $f_j$, we therefore perform the following steps:

 \begin{enumerate}[topsep=0pt, itemsep=0pt] \item Pass the dataset through the model and record each neuron's activation, yielding one activation value per instance. \item For $p \in \{90\%, 80\%, 70\%, 60\%, 50\%\}$, select the top-$p$ activations of neuron $j$ and the corresponding instances, forming the subset $T^p_j$. \item For each $T^p_j$, label its instances as $1$ and all others as $0$, run Skope-rules, and select the rule with the highest recall. \item For each $p$, count how many dictionary features obtained a rule and choose the $p$ that maximizes this count; break ties using the highest average recall. \end{enumerate}